Chapter 7 Family Travel

 - Assess all anticipated travel-related activities.

 - Provide preventive counseling and interventions tailored to specific risks, including special travel preparations and treatment that may be required for infants and children with underlying conditions, chronic diseases, or immunocompromising conditions.
-Older adolescents traveling in a student group or program may require counseling about disease prevention and the risks of sexually transmitted infections, empiric treatment and management of common travel-related illnesses, sexual assault, and drug and alcohol use during international travel (see Chapter 8, Study Abroad & Other International Student Travel).
+Adolescents traveling in a student group or program may require counseling about disease prevention and the risks of sexually transmitted infections, empiric treatment and management of common travel-related illnesses, sexual assault, and drug and alcohol use during international travel (see Chapter 9, Study Abroad & Other International Student Travel).

 - Give special consideration to the risks of children who are VFR travelers in developing countries.
 Conditions may include increased risk of malaria, intestinal parasites, and tuberculosis.

-- Consider counseling adults and older children to take a course in basic first aid before travel.
+- Consider counseling adults traveling with children and older children to take a course in basic first aid before travel.

 Diarrhea and associated gastrointestinal illness are among the most common travel-related problems affecting children.
 Infants and children with diarrhea can become dehydrated more quickly than adults.
 The etiology of travelers’ diarrhea (TD) in children is similar to that in adults (see Chapter 2, Travelers’ Diarrhea).

 For infants, breastfeeding is the best way to reduce the risk of foodborne and waterborne illness.
-Infant formulas available abroad may not be the same as in the United States; parents feeding their child formula should consider whether they need to bring formula from home.
+Infant formulas available abroad may not have the same nutritional composition or be held to the same safety standards as in the United States; parents feeding their child formula should consider whether they need to bring formula from home.

-Water served to young children, including water used to prepare infant formula, should be disinfected (see Chapter 2, Water Disinfection for Travelers).
+Water served to young children, including water used to prepare infant formula, should be disinfected (see Chapter 2, Water Disinfection).
 In some parts of the world, bottled water may also be contaminated and should be disinfected before consumption.

 Similarly, food precautions should be followed diligently.
-Foods served to children should be thoroughly cooked and eaten while still hot; fruits eaten raw should be peeled by the caregiver immediately before consumption.
-Additionally, caution should be used with fresh dairy products, which may not be pasteurized and may be diluted with untreated water.
-For short trips, parents may want to bring a supply of safe snacks from home for times when the children are hungry and the available food may not be appealing or safe.
-See Chapter 2, Food & Water Precautions for more information.
+Foods served to children should be cooked thoroughly and eaten while still hot; fruits eaten raw should be peeled by the caregiver immediately before consumption.
+Additionally, caution should be used with fresh dairy products, which may not be pasteurized and/or diluted with untreated water.
+For short trips, parents may want to bring a supply of safe snacks from home for times when children are hungry and available food may not be appealing or safe.
+See Chapter 2, Food & Water Precautions, for more information.

 Scrupulous attention should be paid to handwashing and cleaning bottles, pacifiers, teething rings, and toys that fall to the floor or are handled by others; water used to clean these items should be potable.
-Parents should be particularly careful to wash hands well after diaper changes, especially for infants with diarrhea, to avoid spreading infection to themselves and other family members.
+After diaper changes, parents should be particularly careful to wash hands well, especially for infants with diarrhea, to avoid spreading infection to themselves and other family members.
 When proper handwashing facilities are not available, an alcohol-based hand sanitizer (containing ≥60% alcohol) can be used as a disinfecting agent.
-However, because alcohol-based hand sanitizers are not effective against certain types of germs, hands should be washed with soap and water as soon as possible.
+However, because alcohol-based hand sanitizers are not effective against certain pathogens, hands should be washed with soap and water as soon as possible.
 Additionally, alcohol does not remove organic material; visibly soiled hands should be washed with soap and water.

 Chemoprophylaxis with antibiotics is not generally used in children.

-Antimotility drugs, such as loperamide and diphenoxylate, are rarely given to small children.
+Antimotility drugs, such as loperamide and diphenoxylate, should generally not be given to children <18 years of age with acute diarrhea.
 Loperamide is not recommended for children aged <6 years.
 Diphenoxylate and atropine combination tablets are not recommended for children aged <2 years.
-These drugs should be used with caution in children because of potential side effects (See Chapter 2, Travelers’ Diarrhea).
+These drugs should be used with caution in children because of potential side effects (see Chapter 2, Travelers’ Diarrhea).

 Although fluoroquinolones are frequently used for the empiric treatment of TD in adults, they are not approved by the Food and Drug Administration for this purpose among children aged <18 years because of cartilage damage seen in animal studies.
 The American Academy of Pediatrics suggests that fluoroquinolones be considered for the treatment of children with severe infections caused by multidrug-resistant strains of Shigella species, Salmonella species, Vibrio cholerae, or Campylobacter jejuni.
-Clinicians should be aware that fluoroquinolone resistance in gastrointestinal organisms has been reported from some countries, particularly in Southeast Asia.
-Routine use of fluoroquinolones for chemoprophylaxis or empiric treatment for TD among children is not recommended.
+Clinicians should be aware that fluoroquinolone resistance in gastrointestinal organisms has been reported from some countries, particularly in Asia.
+The use of fluoroquinolones has been associated with tendinopathies, development of Clostridium difficile infection, and central nervous system side effects including confusion and hallucinations.
+Routine use of fluoroquinolones for prophylaxis or empiric treatment for TD among children is not recommended.

 The biggest threat to the infant with diarrhea and vomiting is dehydration.
 Fever or increased ambient temperature increases fluid loss and speeds dehydration.
 Adults traveling with children should be counseled about the signs and symptoms of dehydration and the proper use of oral rehydration salts (ORS).
-Medical attention may be required for an infant or young child with diarrhea who has:
+Medical attention may be required for an infant or young child with diarrhea who has the following:

 - Signs of moderate to severe dehydration